Uninterruptible Power Supply (UPS) Systems

-Reducing server downtime
+Reducing business downtime

 Power failures resulting in network downtime can cost businesses substantial sums in revenue; in addition, data lost during those failures is often not recoverable.
 UPS Systems instantly respond to power outages and can support equipment until mains power is available or a generator is active.

 Ecl-ips provides a large range of UPS systems from 400VA to 1.6 MegaWatts.
 These systems can be designed for specific needs or provided quickly in an emergency situation.
 Single PCs, servers and communication rooms would benefit from rack mounted or tower UPS systems.
 In large data centres we can provide room based UPS systems complete with power monitoring and control.

 We recommend wherever possible that your UPS is monitored, this can be done locally or remotely.
 Alerts can be sent to inform you of events or when a battery change is due to help you maintain the resilience that you require.
 In addition to this there are also various software packages that can automatically shut down servers in the event of a power outage.